 We’ve had positive experiences with the Nolah customer service team.
 They’re available over web chat, phone, or email for longer hours than most online companies, and they were able to answer almost all of our questions—even offering to email us the next day with an answer.

 The Squishy comes with a 120-night sleep trial that’s 20 nights longer than the industry average.
 It’s also protected by a two-year warranty, which is a whole year longer than most pillow warranties.
 Still, we’ve seen even longer pillow warranties, which is why we docked a half-point on the total customer experience score.

 As a side sleeper, I love a good lofty pillow.
 The Nolah Squishy is just what I look for when cozying up on my side.
 The high loft level keeps my shoulders from feeling strained, and the dense fill prevents my head from sinking too low into the pillow.
 My neck feels hugged by the pillow, and I love being able to mold the pillow’s shape to my needs.

 My only caution is that side sleepers with especially broad shoulders may need an even loftier pillow.
 The Nolah Squishy doesn’t come with extra fill, and to our knowledge, Nolah doesn’t sell extra bags.
 Those with bigger bodies may want to opt for a pillow built especially for their body type.
-For more lofty options, check out the best pillows for side sleepers.
+For more lofty options, check out our full roundup of the best pillows for side sleepers.

 I also spend a fair amount of time on my back (the healthiest sleeping position for your spine, according to chiropractors).
 The Nolah Squishy is great for back sleepers, though they’ll probably want to remove some of the fill to prevent their head from dipping down toward their chest.